Liam Cosgrave: Fine Gael leader

-Cosgrave's determination to support government anti-terrorist legislation in votes in the Dáil, in the face of opposition from his party, almost cost him his leadership.
-The growing liberal wing of Fine Gael was opposing the Government's stringent laws on civil liberty grounds.
-Cosgrave put the security of the State and its institutions first.
+That authority was tested again by the growing liberal wing of Fine Gael, which was opposing the government's stringent security laws on civil liberty grounds, almost costing Cosgrave his leadership.
+The Fianna Fáil government's Offences Against the State Bill of 1972, intended to strengthen the state's powers against the IRA, was opposed by most of Cosgrave's own party, but he backed it on national security grounds, guided by his sense of duty to the state and by his father's legacy.
+Colleagues tried to persuade him to change course, and his refusal to do so, described as "characteristically rigid", raised a real possibility that he would become the first Fine Gael leader ousted by his own party.
 At the Fine Gael Ard Fheis in May 1972, Cosgrave faced down his political opponents.
 In a speech littered with references to Fine Gael's founding fathers, he contrasted the difficulties posed by the IRA in Northern Ireland with those faced by the first Free State government in dealing with the anti-treatyites.
 Departing from his script, Cosgrave rounded on his leadership rivals.
-Asking delegates if they did any hunting Cosgrave declared that "… some of these commentators and critics are now like mongrel foxes; they are gone to ground but I'll dig them out, and the pack will chop them when they get them".
-Though he was criticised for taking a "partionist" or unionist stance in his speech, Cosgrave led Fine Gael to office a year later.
-Cosgrave supported the government's Offences Against the State (Amendment) Bill in November 1972, despite the position taken by Fine Gael to oppose the Bill.
+Asking delegates if they did any hunting, Cosgrave declared that "… some of these commentators and critics are now like mongrel foxes; they are gone to ground but I'll dig them out, and the pack will chop them when they get them".
+Though criticised for taking a "partitionist" or unionist stance in his speech, Cosgrave's position was vindicated when loyalist bombs exploded in Dublin in November and December 1972, in the midst of the Dáil's debates on the bill, causing the party to coalesce behind him.
+Cosgrave supported the government's Offences Against the State (Amendment) Bill in November 1972, despite the position officially taken by Fine Gael to oppose the Bill.
+He led Fine Gael to office a year later.